 As of now, up to 700 employees can start working in the Marienturm, more than twice as many as would have been available in the previous domicile, the Frankfurt MesseTurm.
 Whole teams of London bankers have already moved to Frankfurt, but the big boom is still a long way off.
 Because there is still uncertainty.

-Instead of the Brexit, noticeable new leases have recently taken place in Frankfurt, especially through new coworking providers.
+Instead of the Brexit, noticeable new leases have recently taken place in Frankfurt, especially through new coworking centers.
 Coworking providers rent office space in various sizes with short terms, so that companies can rent as flexibly as possible.
 However, these rentals mainly take place in new office buildings.

 In comparison to the 7 largest cities in Germany, Frankfurt still has the highest percentage of vacancies in office space, as it has for many years.
 This vacancy rate has decreased in recent years, but is primarily due to the demolition of outdated office properties and the replacement of office buildings with residential properties.